132nd-etcher/docs/EDLM proposal/index.md

 The written tutorial would be much of the same, covering the installation of tools, the publishing process and a little syntax related guidelines.

+ ## Closing words

+ Thank you for reading that huge blob of text, I hope I managed to make sense most of the time.

+ Now that this proposal is out for review within CMD, the next step, in my opinion, could be one of those two:

+ 1. The proposal is rejected by CMD, in which case the project dies right here.
+ 2. The proposal is accepted by CMD, and is pushed to all IPs for review; I'm suggesting this supplementary review step because a lot of our documentation is actually written by IPs, it would make sense for them to have a say in the matter.